f-eld-ch/sitrep/README.md

 # Sitrep

+## Demo-Environment

+The current develop version is automatically deployed to: [https://sitrep-dev.zso-uri.ch](https://sitrep-dev.zso-uri.ch) Login is possible with your Github account.

 ### Local Development Environment

 A simple local development environment can be created using docker compose and the frontend can be run using yarn.